josephluck/sparkdown/README.md

 ```

 - `source`: Source directory of markdown files
-- `output`: Directory the website will live
+- `output`: Directory where sparkdown will generate HTML files
 - `bodyFont`: Any valid google webfont
-- `monospaceFont`: Any valid google webfont
+- `monospaceFont`: Any valid google webfont (used when rendering `code` snippets)

 ### Run

+Run the following from the root directory of your project (where your `sparkdown.json` is):

 ```bash
 sparkdown